RasaHQ/rasa/docs/docker_walkthrough.rst

 ==================

-This walkthrough provides a tutorial on how to set up Rasa Core, Rasa NLU, an Action Server, and Duckling with Docker containers.
-The tutorial starts from scratch.
-Hence, all you need is a bit of familiarity with your command line.
+This walkthrough provides a tutorial on how to set up Rasa Core, Rasa NLU, and an Action Server with Docker containers.

-Let's get started!
+If you have not used Rasa before it is recommended to read the :ref:`quickstart`.

 .. contents::

 1. Setup
 --------

-In order to get going we need only two things installed.
+Requirements for the tutorial:

     - A text editor of your choice
     - Docker

-If you do not have installed `Docker <https://www.docker.com/>`_ so far, you have to install it, too.
-If you are not sure whether it is installed execute the following command:
+If you are not sure whether Docker is installed on your machine execute the following command:

   .. code-block:: bash